mparra-mpz/CURIOSITY/README.md

 CURIOSITY
 =========

 Repository for my first robotic project.
-The pythoncode , arduino sketchs and the documetation (UML diagram and eletronic diagrams) will be store on this repository.
+The python code, arduino sketchs and the documetation (UML diagram and eletronic diagrams) will be store on this repository.
 This project was developed using several software tools:

 - Version Control: github (https://github.com/).
 - Interface Develpment Enviroment: Eclipse (https://www.eclipse.org/).